 Ingredients & How-to

-Depending on the season and what I can find in the market, I use normal or baby spinach.
-If you use normal spinach then cut it coarsely after rinsing it.
-With baby spinach you don’t need to cut it, just give it a good rinse.
+The main ingredients you are going to need to make spanakorizo are spinach, rice, carrots, lemon, onion, garlic, tomato, fresh parsley, fresh dill, olive oil, salt & pepper.
+Depending on the season and what I can find in the market, I use baby spinach or the regular one with big leaves.
+If you use regular spinach then cut it roughly after rinsing it well.
+With baby spinach you don’t need to cut it, just give it a good wash.

-01. To start, I prepare the vegetables for the stew.
+01. To start, I prepare the vegetables for the spanakorizo stew.
 I cut a large onion into cubes and chop the garlic.
-I’m using one fresh tomato that cut into cubes.
-You could also use 1/3 cup of canned chopped tomatoes or a tablespoon of tomato paste if you don’t have fresh tomatoes, but I like to use more fresh vegetables where I can.
+I’m using one fresh tomato that I cut into cubes.
+You could also use ⅓ cup of canned chopped or crushed tomatoes or a tablespoon of tomato paste, but I like to use more fresh vegetables where I can.

-02. Although traditional Greek spinach and rice stew doesn’t have carrot inside, I like to add one or two as it adds more goodness to the stew.
+02. Although traditional Greek spinach and rice stew doesn’t have any carrots in it, I like to add one or two as it adds more goodness to the stew.
 I’m using one large or two small carrots that I cut into cubes or slices.

-03. Same as with all the other greek stew recipes, I start with a little bit of olive oil in a pot.
+03. Similar to my other stew recipes, I start with a little bit of olive oil in heated pot.
 I sauté a chopped onion for a couple of minutes until it’s soft and translucent.
 Then I add the garlic, carrot, tomato, rice and season with salt & pepper.
-I give it a stir to mix all the ingredients before adding the greens.
+I give it a stir to mix all the ingredients before adding the spinach and herbs in.

 04. Finally, I add the spinach, chopped dill and parsley.
-The spinach has lots of volume, but it’s getting cooked it will reduce in size.
-I just add the water to the pot and leave it without the lid until the spinach is wilted.
-The parsley and dill adds some freshness and aromas to the dish, but you could leave them out if you don’t like the taste of them.
-The lemon juice gives the stew a really nice kick and if you are a fan of lemony food then I recommend squeezing some on your plate after you serve, I always do!
+The spinach has lots of volume, but it will reduce in size with the heat.
+Then, I add the water to the pot and leave it without the lid until the spinach is wilted.
+The fresh parsley and dill add some freshness and aromas to the dish, but you could leave them out if you don’t like the taste of them.
+The lemon juice gives the stew a really nice kick and if you are a fan of lemony food then I recommend squeezing some more on your plate after you serve, I always do!

-We usually have the spinach stew with rice as a main with some nice crispy bread on the side and a salad.
-In Greece we also like to eat it with a piece of feta cheese on the side.
-You could also drizzle with a bit of olive oil and lemon juice on the plate after you serve.
+We usually have the spanakorizo as a main with some nice crusty bread on the side and a salad.
+In Greece, it’s very common to have our stews with a piece of feta cheese on the side or some graviera, a hard goats cheese.
+For some extra goodness and flavor, you could drizzle a bit of olive oil and lemon juice on your plate after serving.

-If you have any leftovers of spinach stew with rice, you could store it in the fridge for up to 2-3 days.
+If you have any leftovers of this Greek rice with spinach stew, you could store it in the fridge for up to 3 days.
 Just warm it up in the microwave or in a small pan for a couple of minutes and serve.
-I don’t recommend freezing it as the rice doesn’t taste good when defrosted.
+I don’t recommend freezing it as the rice doesn’t taste good when thawed.

-What type of rice can I use for spinach stew with rice?
-I’m using easy cook long grain rice for the spinach and rice stew but you could also use short-grain rice like arborio or bomba.
+What kind of rice is used for spanakorizo?
+I’m using easy cook long grain rice for the spinach and rice stew but you could also use short-grain rice like arborio or calrose.